azaghal/factorio-beyond-vanilla-extended/README.md

     > Once no longer planet-bound, the resources of the asteroid belt are yours for the taking - just make sure to properly configure the resource collection rockets by equipping them with the correct mining module.

+### Power Generation

+-   Extended power-generation based on burnables ([Superheating](https://mods.factorio.com/mod/Superheating))

+    > Utilise oil and its byproducts for early-game power-generation, and upgrade your existing boiler-based set-up with super-heaters and (early unlock) steam turbines.
+Provides for a nice intermediate step towards nuclear-based powed production, and gives all that coal some interesting use even in the late game.

 Known issues
 ------------